zephyrproject-rtos/zephyr/samples/microkernel/benchmark/footprint/README.txt

 - A statically linked dummy ISR is present.
 - Has "foreground" task that prints a message to the console via printk().
 - Provides support for 16 task priorities.
-- Enables task scheduler support for time slicing.
+- Supports system timer, along with task scheduler support for time slicing.
 - Links in support for EVENT, MUTEX, FIFO, and MAP objects.

 maximal (a "complex" image that has support for many kernel capabilities)